Roy Simmons (American football): Early life

-Born in Savannah, Georgia, Simmons had five siblings from multiple fathers.
+Born in Savannah, Georgia, Simmons had five siblings.
 As a child, he was sexually assaulted by a male acquaintance, and he later said that he was severely affected by the trauma of that event.
 At Alfred E. Beach High School in Savannah, he became a highly recruited football star before committing to play at Georgia Tech.
 At Georgia Tech, he acquired the nickname "Sugarbear" due to his fun-loving personality.
 Though Simmons developed a habit of getting intoxicated and visiting bathhouses near the Georgia Tech campus, his college friends did not suspect that he was gay.

 Professional career

-After his career at Georgia Tech, he became an eighth-round draft pick of the New York Giants in 1979.
+After his career at Georgia Tech, he became an eighth-round draft pick (201st overall) of the New York Giants in 1979.
 After signing with the team, Simmons moved his three younger brothers to New Jersey to live with him.
 Later, his mother and other family members moved in.
 Simmons was a regular on the offensive line in his rookie season, and by 1980 he started all 16 games as the left guard.

 Simmons later said that he fell into problems with substance abuse during his time in the NFL.
 He felt that he had to keep his sexuality a secret, writing, "The N.F.L. has a reputation, and it’s not even a verbal thing — it's just known.
 You are gladiators; you are male; you kick butt."
 Simmons lost his position as a starter in 1981 and he left the Giants before the 1982 season, citing mental fatigue.
 After briefly working as an airport baggage handler and failing to make the Giants roster in a 1983 comeback, he was signed by the Redskins.
 He appeared in the 1984 Super Bowl.

 Simmons appeared briefly in the United States Football League, but his professional career was over by 1985.
 In 1989, one of Simmons' young cousins had revealed to a girlfriend of Simmons that the former player had male lovers.
 Embarrassed, Simmons moved to San Francisco and disengaged from his family.
 He became immersed in the city's drug culture, was injured in a knife fight and became homeless at one point.